patriciogonzalezvivo/eyeo16/README.md

 <iframe data-src="tangram.html?style=tilt-gotham-orig#15/40.7076/-74.0146"></iframe>

 Note:
-At mapzen we work with open standars... using community mantain data... like openStreetMap data...
+At Mapzen we work with open standards... using community created and mantained data... like openStreetMap data...

 Everything we do is open source

 --